Getting Situated: Creating Your Ideal Work Pattern

 GETTING SITUATED: CREATING YOUR IDEAL WORK PATTERN

 Hemingway made sure he wrote no less than 500 words a day, every day.
 Faulkner always drank whiskey when he wrote, while Balzac is known to have sometimes consumed more than ten cups of espresso per day while he was working.
-Thomas Wolfe allegedly prefers to write while standing up.
-Getting sloshed while working may not guarantee you’ll be the next Faulkner.
+Thomas Wolfe allegedly preferred to write while standing up.
+Getting sloshed while working will not make you the next Faulkner.
 Still, you may find that you’ll produce better, more effective work under certain circumstances.
 Here are a few suggestions for creating the best writing conditions for you:

 Your mother’s admonition that you’ll “strain your eyes” if you try to read or write in dim light is really just an old wives’ tale.
 In fact, you’ll no more strain your eyes trying to work in dim light than you would strain your ears if you try to listen really hard.
-However, dim light will make you have to work a little harder to see (but it won’t cause any damage to your eyes).
-So, make sure you have just enough light for you to comfortably see what you’re doing.
-Many modern laptops come with a little work light built-in.
+However, dim light will make you have to work a little harder to see.
+So, make sure you have enough light for you to comfortably see what you’re doing.
+Many modern laptops come with backlit keyboard options.
 Just check your manual to see if yours has one, and how to turn it on.
 It comes in handy if you want to work on an overnight airplane flight, or while your spouse is trying to sleep next to you.